 Supplement with PRP or Concentrated Placental Growth Factors

 A minimally invasive procedure to harvest stem cells from both fat and bone marrow and inject the concentrated cells under image guidance can be performed in 2-3 hours.
 This procedure when supplemented with additional growth factors from platelet rich plasma or concentrated placental growth factors combines the best properties from each source.

 Potential Treatment Results

 Clinical outcomes from ongoing and previous studies are very encouraging, demonstrating the ability to improve pain and generate knee cartilage repair.
-Many patients have been able to avoid knee surgery as a results of advanced stem cell therapies – learn more about the results of a stem cell patient from Denver.
+Many patients have been able to avoid knee surgery as a result of advanced stem cell therapies – learn more about the results of a stem cell patient from Denver.
 Further studies will help to define specific cell and growth factor combinations to maximize cartilage regeneration.

 For more of Dr. Brandt’s insight on stem cells for cartilage repair, as applied in treatment of severe low back pain, check out the part 2 of this series: stem cells for disc cartilage regeneration.

 “I was having terrible knee pain all the time and it was difficult to just walk and use the stairs.
 I was referred to Dr. Brandt and Thrive MD by a friend.
 I had my consultation and found out that I would be a great candidate for stem cell therapy.
 I had my procedure on Nov 22, 2017 and within two weeks my pain which on a scale of 1-10, was 7-8 all the time went to 0-1.
 I’m now 3 months post procedure and I have 0 knee pain.
 I would highly recommend Dr. Brandt and his team.
 Very, Very Satisfied.“*

 Posted on Google reviewsKevin H, Google, March 2018